Home / World Top Cities

 By summer, the municipality was running a deficit of more than EUR 210 million and started to cut spending.
 The initiative designed to help entrepreneurs was axed late in spring.

 The capital could increase its appeal to startup founders by further growing and engaging with the local global tech communities, building a stronger academic institution presence in the ecosystem and increasing the qualifications of the existing local technical talent pool, suggested Florin Vasilica, transaction advisory services leader at professional services firm EY Romania.
-Already, there are some success stories of companies founded in Bucharest that made it big.
+Already, some success stories of companies founded in Bucharest made it big.
 UiPath, the robotic process automation startup, was founded in 2005 «in a tiny apartment» in Bucharest as DeskOver, says the company on its website.
 In 2012, the company pivoted to RPA and landed its first seed round in 2015.
 By 2019, it had reached a valuation of USD 7 billion after raising more than USD 1 billion from various investment funds.
-The company has developed a large R&D center in the Romanian capital.
+The company has developed a large R&D centre in the Romanian capital.

-After taking over Romanian smartwatch market Vector Watch, American fitness wearables producer Fitbit opened in Bucharest its largest research & development facility in Europe.
+After taking over the Romanian smartwatch market Vector Watch, American fitness wearables producer Fitbit opened in Bucharest its largest research & development facility in Europe.
 These are some of the entrepreneurial companies that either have their roots in Bucharest or have developed their operations in the capital at a later stage.
 The range of offices offering flexible leasing terms has also grown significantly in the past few years, with new co-working operators launching in the city.
 WeWork, one of the pioneers of the co-working industry, also plans to open a location in the capital.
 By providing office space that can be leased for various periods ranging from one hour to one year, these nimble players have built their own communities of subscribers that include entrepreneurs, freelancers and remote workers.

 The market for co-working spaces in Bucharest will reach a total surface of 50,000 sqm this year, according to real estate consultancies.
 Some of the largest office developers in the city have hurried to sign lease deals with co-working operators.
-However, the share of co-working spaces in the total office stock in the city stood at only 1.7 percent at the end of 2018, according to data from Colliers International Romania.
-Nonetheless, co-working players play a key role in the entrepreneurial ecosystem as they host the startups and welcome funds and other stakeholders that can engage with entrepreneurs.
+However, the share of co-working spaces in the total office stock in the city stood at only 1.7 per cent at the end of 2018, according to data from Colliers International Romania.
+Nonetheless, co-working players play a key role in the entrepreneurial ecosystem as they host the startups and welcome funds and other stakeholders who can engage with entrepreneurs.

 Infrastructure

-Bucharest has the largest transport network in Romania, and one of the largest in Europe.
+Bucharest has the largest transport network in Romania and one of the largest in Europe.
 The Bucharest transport network is made up of a metro network and a surface transport network.
-Although there are multiple connection points, the two systems operate independently of each other, are run by different organisations the metro is run by Metrorex and the surface transport network by Societatea de Transport București.
-The two companies used separate ticketing systems until 2017, when a new smartcard was introduced alongside the old tickets, which allows travel on both the STB and the Underground.
+Although there are multiple connection points, the two systems operate independently of each other, and are run by different organisations the metro is run by Metrorex and the surface transport network by Societatea de Transport București.
+The two companies used separate ticketing systems until 2017 when a new smartcard was introduced alongside the old tickets, which allows travel on both the STB and the Underground.
 Bucharest has a fairly extensive metro system consisting of four lines run by Metrorex.
-In total, the network is 71.35 km long and has 53 stations, with 1.5 km average distance between stops.
+In total, the network is 71.35 km long and has 53 stations, with a 1.5 km average distance between stops.
 It is one of the fastest ways to get around the city.

 Surface transport in Bucharest is run by Societatea de Transport Bucureşti and consists of an extensive network of buses, trolleybuses, trams and light rail.
 The STB network is one of the most dense in Europe, and the fourth largest on the continent, carrying about 1.7 million passengers daily on 85 bus lines, 23 tram lines, 2 light rail lines and 15 trolleybus lines.
 At times, however, it does suffer from severe overcrowding.
-STB is a reasonably efficient and a very frequently-used way of getting around Bucharest.
-As with the Metro, the system is going under a period of renewal.
+STB is a reasonably efficient and very frequently used way of getting around Bucharest.
+As with the Metro, the system is going through a period of renewal.
 Some new features are the upgrade of tram/trolleybus infrastructure and the replacement of old rolling stock.

-With a total route length of 1,374 km , the STB bus network is the most dense out of all the transport types in Bucharest.
-There are 85 bus lines , most of which operate in the Municipality of Bucharest.
-However, there are also 27 bus lines which provide services to the towns and villages which border Bucharest, in Ilfov county, and whose populations usually commute to Bucharest for work.
+With a total route length of 1,374 km, the STB bus network is the most dense out of all the transport types in Bucharest.
+There are 85 bus lines, most of which operate in the Municipality of Bucharest.
+However, there are also 27 bus lines which provide services to the towns and villages which border Bucharest, in Ilfov County, and whose populations usually commute to Bucharest for work.
 The buses were delivered between June 2006 and April 2007.
 In January 2008, the first of a further series of 500 Citaro low-floor buses were put into service.

 Bucharest has several train stations throughout and around the city, the main one being Gara de Nord where trains to all destinations leave.
 Other main stations include Baneasa, Obor and Basarab.
 Gara de Nord is a relatively modern station.
-It was opened in 1872 and has undergone modernization and refurbishment several times.
+It was opened in 1872 and has undergone modernisation and refurbishment several times.
 From here, trains leave to every destination in Romania and also other European cities.
 The other stations only see around five trains a day and are not considered «important» stations by CFR.

-Since the fall of Communism in 1989, several Communist-era buildings have been refurbished, modernised, and used for other purposes.Perhaps the best example of this is the conversion of obsolete retail complexes into shopping malls and commercial centres.
+Since the fall of Communism in 1989, several Communist-era buildings have been refurbished, modernised, and used for other purposes.
+Perhaps the best example of this is the conversion of obsolete retail complexes into shopping malls and commercial centres.
 These giant, circular halls, which were unofficially called hunger circuses due to the food shortages experienced in the 1980s, were constructed during the Ceaușescu era to act as produce markets and refectories, although most were left unfinished at the time of the revolution.

 During the last ten years, several high rise office buildings were built, particularly in the northern and eastern parts of the city.